Unity-Technologies/usd-unity-sdk/README.md

 ![USD screenshot](Images/USD_global_screenshot.png)

-# 2017 users
+# Unity 2017 Users

 The official package is not compatible with 2017.4 but a separate branch is maintained to allow 2017 users to benefit from the last developments.

-Here's how to install the plugin from this branch :
+Here's how to install the plugin from this branch:
- * Checkout [2017.4 branch](https://github.com/Unity-Technologies/usd-unity-sdk/tree/2017.4) from the github repository
+ * Checkout [2017.4 branch](https://github.com/Unity-Technologies/usd-unity-sdk/tree/2017.4) from the GitHub repository.
- * Copy UsdUnitySdk in your Assets folder
+ * Copy UsdUnitySdk in your Assets folder.
- * Do not rename this folder
+ * Do not rename this folder.

 # License